 Therefore, it’s incredibly important that you’re engaging with an accountant who has the integrity and small business accounting experience to give you the right guidance on what services you may need from them and what you could potentially take on yourself to make some significant cost savings for your business.

-We recently had a small business client who approached us to get a second opinion on the accountant fees he was paying from his existing accountant.
 What quickly became apparent was that although he was paying some decent rates for his accountant’s services, a lot of them were either unnecessary or he could have done them himself.
 He was paying approximately $10,000 a year for these services:

 - General accounting advice